jenspaggel/trackbike/FAQ/Computers.md

 —————————-

 In consequence: use you powermeter in the race, but keep the computer at the saddle or the seat post.
 You could have it at the bars, but it needs to be covered that you cannot read the numbers.
-Trust me, I will ceck before I start the race.
+Trust me, I will check before I start the race.

 ----------